itscarlosisaac/acme-software-company/README.md

 ## Run the Project

 To run the project, open the terminal in the root directory.
-- Run Yarn to install all the dependencies
+- Run `yarn` in the terminal to install all the dependencies
 - Run `yarn client` to run the project in the port 8080
+- Open chrome and navigate to http://localhost:8000/